Acute Cholecystitis

 (See also Overview of Biliary Function.)

 The damaged mucosa secretes more fluid into the gallbladder lumen than it absorbs.
 The resulting distention further releases inflammatory mediators (eg, prostaglandins), worsening mucosal damage and causing ischemia, all of which perpetuate inflammation.
 Bacterial infection can supervene.
-The vicious circle of fluid secretion and inflammation, when unchecked, leads to necrosis and perforation.
+The vicious circle of fluid secretion and inflammation, when unchecked, can lead to necrosis and perforation.

 If acute inflammation resolves then continues to recur, the gallbladder becomes fibrotic and contracted and does not concentrate bile or empty normally—features of chronic cholecystitis.